Aranese: Usage

 In 2008, the Generalitat of Catalonia surveyed the population (15 years old or older) in the Val d'Aran.
 The survey reported that 78.2% of the population could understand Aranese, 56.8% could speak it, 59.4% could read it, and 34.8% could write the language.
-The number of people that can speak Aranese grew to the 61% of the population in 2020, according to a survey of the Public Office for the Occitan Language.
+The number of people that can speak Aranese grew to 61% of the population in 2020, according to a survey of the Public Office for the Occitan Language.

-Once considered to be an endangered language spoken mainly by older people, it is now experiencing a renaissance; it enjoys co-official status with Catalan and Spanish within Val d'Aran, and since 1984 has been taught bilingually alongside Spanish in schools.
+Once considered to be an endangered language spoken mainly by older people, it is now experiencing a renaissance; it enjoys co-official status with Catalan and Spanish within the Val d'Aran, and since 1984 has been taught bilingually alongside Spanish in schools.
 Students in the Val d'Aran are required to have two hours each of Spanish, Catalan, and Aranese per week.
-At some levels of education, a foreign language is added to the three official languages —usually French due to proximity— and sometimes even two additional hours of English.
+At some levels of education, a foreign language is added to the three official languages – usually French due to proximity – and sometimes even two additional hours of English.